mathieucarbou/YaSolR/docs/manual.md

   This is a manual override.
 So if, when automatic bypass deactivates (in the morning for example), you hav manual bypass that is activated, then bypass will stay activated until you deactivate the manual override.

+**Metrics:**

+- `Power`: Routed power.
+- `Apparent Power`: Apparent power in VA circulating on the wires.
+- `Power Factor`: Power factor (if lower than 1, mainly composed of harmonic component).
+Ideal is close to 1.
+- `Voltage`: The dimmed RMS voltage sent to the resistive load.
+- `Current`: The current in Amp sent to the resistive load.
+- `Resistance`: The resistance of the load.
+- `Energy`: The total accumulated energy routed by this output, stored in hardware (JSY and/or PZEM).

-> ##### TIP
+> ##### IMPORTANT
 >
-> All these settings are applied immediately and do not require a restart {: .block-tip }
+> A PZEM or JSY is required to store the energy for each output.
+{: .block-important }

 **Graphs:**

-You will also find the harmonics levels and harmonic currents generated by each output.
+You will also find the harmonics levels and harmonic currents generated by each output in case of a dimmer working with phase control algorithm.

 [![](assets/img/screenshots/harmonics.jpeg)](assets/img/screenshots/harmonics.jpeg)